 1. Is now the time to ask for resources?

 Negative feedback can be a golden opportunity to ask for things and get them, though people often miss the window.
 For example, say your manager points out a skill area that he or she would like to see you develop.
 If you agree, that may be the right time to put together a business case for having the company sponsor you to take a class or get a certification.
-I’ve written before about all the, if you’re looking for ideas.
+I’ve written before about all the incredible resources available for learning while working full-time, if you’re looking for ideas.
 If external training isn’t the solution, it may be contributing to another project or getting some other new kind of exposure within the company to aid in your personal development.
 Maybe you just need more time.
 The point is that you’re all on the same team, and you might be surprised at how willing your organization is to help you.

 2. What’s the next checkpoint?